 At some point Bland violated a camp rule, he was tied to a tree for several days.
 He was then brought back into the camp and tied to a post.
 When the POWs were assembled, Bland knew he was going to be executed.
 Grover Brummett was falling in and realized that the man who was going to be executed was Bland Moore.
 He went up to Bland.
 Bland told Grover that he wanted him to tell his family that he had never begged the Japanese for anything.

 The commanding officer, Lt.
 Col. Seigeji Mori, came up to Bland and began shouting at him in Japanese.
 Bland looked him in the eyes and smiled.
+Bland said, "I just stared him in the eye.
+And you know, just at a snap of a finger he told me -- Go to work."
 This must have thrown Mori off because instead of executing him, he sent Bland out on the work detail.
 Later when Bland was assigned to the POW detail that cleaned Mori's quarters, Mori told Bland that the reason he did not execute him was that Bland had never shown fear.

+Bland apparently became ill and was sent to Bilibid Prison on August 20, 1944, and was sent to Bilibid Prison.
 After Bland was considered cured, he was given a physical and sent to Japan on the Noto Maru.
-The POWs were boarded on August 25th and sailed on August 27, 1944, from Manila.
-After stops at Takao and Keelung, Formosa, on August 30th, it arrived at Moji, Japan on September 4th.
-In Japan, Bland was first held a camp at Tanagawa.
-He remained there until March 28, 1945.
-During his time in this camp, the POWs built a dry dock for submarines.
+The POWs were boarded on August 25 and sailed on August 27, 1944, from Manila.
+After stops at Takao and Keelung, Formosa, on August 30, it arrived at Moji, Japan on September 4.

 Bland returned to Kentucky and married Bessie Louise Carter.
 He was the father of three children and worked as a sales representative in the steel industry.
 Bland and Earl Pratt remained friends for the rest of their lives.
 When Earl Pratt died, he took Pratt's death extremely hard.